Rosamund Kissi-Debrah: Campaigning

 She has worked with the Mayor of London on the Healthy London Partnership and has contributed to expansion of the Ultra Low Emission Zone in London, now planned for 2023, that aims to reduce air pollution from cars.
-Low traffic neighbourhoods have been introduced in London, partly to reduce air pollution.
+Low-traffic neighbourhoods (LTNs) have been introduced in London, partly to reduce air pollution.
 Kissi-Debrah has been drawn into the conflict between the potential for social and environmental benefits but also for damage from the diverted traffic flows.
 She has advocated for balance in reducing traffic and improving air quality.
-In a 2020 interview with the Guardian, she said: “For people who live in an LTN, yes, life is better, I don’t deny that, but their traffic is going somewhere.
-You cannot live in a neighbourhood where one part has an LTN and children are cycling and playing outside and the roads are safe, then pop along a couple of roads later and there’s gridlocked traffic.
-We cannot live in a society like that.”
+In a 2020 interview with The Observer, she said: "For people who live in an LTN, yes, life is better, I don't deny that, but their traffic is going somewhere.
+You cannot live in a neighbourhood where one part has an LTN and children are cycling and playing outside and the roads are safe, then pop along a couple of roads later and there's gridlocked traffic.
+We cannot live in a society like that."

 Kissi-Debrah was a candidate in the 2018 Lewisham East by-election and the 2019 UK general election in the same constituency.
 She was also a candidate in the 2021 London Assembly election for the Green Party of England and Wales, finishing third in Greenwich and Lewisham.

 She is a World Health Organization advocate for health and air quality.

-Kissi-Debrah was one of the judges in the BLAC Awards in 2020.
+Kissi-Debrah was one of the judges in the BLAC (Bright Lights Awards Ceremony) Awards in 2020.